-The Central East Local Health Integrated Network provides nurses to provide 'G' and 'J' tube feedings for students during the school year, as needed.
+Ontario Health atHome provides nurses to provide 'G' and 'J' tube feedings for students during the school year, as needed.
 They may also provide training for Early Childhood Educators in areas such as shallow suctioning and catheterization.
-Medically fragile students may require a full time nurse in the school setting and during transportation to and from school; this is determined and provided by the CE-LHIN.
+Medically fragile students may require a full time nurse in the school setting and during transportation to and from school; this is determined and provided by the Ontario Health atHome.

 The medical director at Grandview Children's Centre, who is a developmental pediatrician, makes one scheduled visit to each class during the school year, and is available for consultation to the school team.
-She also provides professional development to the GRANDVIEW SCHOOL team for issues such as seizure management, tube site maintenance, etc.
+She also provides professional development to the Grandview School team for issues such as seizure management, tube site maintenance, etc.

 If there are concerns about nutrition, a referral may be made to a dietitian at a nutrition clinic at GCC.
 The occupational therapists and speech/language pathologist consult to the classroom about feeding issues, and referrals may also be made to feeding and swallowing clinics.
-GRANDVIEW SCHOOL students may attend various clinics that are held regularly at Grandview Children's Centre, such as orthopedic, orthotic, seating and mobility, optometry, and Botox.
+Grandview School students may attend various clinics that are held regularly at Grandview Children's Centre, such as orthopedic, orthotic, seating and mobility, optometry, and Botox.

-Specialized Health Support Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Nursing CE-LHIN Region of Durham resident, Health Card, medical need as determined by a doctor.
-CE-LHIN Case Manager Physical Health Care Needs/Nursing Service, Medical Review of documented needs, Therapy & Medical Reports by CE- LHIN Case Manager Nutrition GCC and CE-LHIN Referrals as above and GCC as above and GCC as above and GCC Occupational therapy Grandview Children's Centre qualified therapist Admission Criteria Admission Committee 1 year placement - monthly and annual review by Therapy Team GCC review, Case Conference, Review by Medical Director; could involve an outside assessment.
-Physiotherapy as above as above as above as above as above Speech and language therapy as above as above as above as above as above Speech correction and remediation as above as above as above as above as above Administering of prescribed medications Grandview School - Early Childhood Educators, educational assistants Prescription and parental signature Principal Doctor GRANDVIEW SCHOOL principal Catheterization as above Medical Medical Medical CE-LHIN and principal Suctioning (shallow) as above Medical Medical Medical as above Lifting and positioning as above Physio /Occupational Therapists Therapists Therapists GCC clinical coordinator/GRANDVIE W SCHOOL principal Assistance with mobility as above as above as above as above as above Feeding as above Therapists / Medical Therapists / Medical as above/Medical as above Toileting as above Therapy/School Team Therapy/School Team Therapy/School Team as above
+Specialized Health Support Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Nursing Ontario Health at Home Region of Durham resident, Health Card, medical need as determined by a doctor.
+Ontario Health at Home Manager Physical Health Care Needs/Nursing Service, Medical Review of documented needs, Therapy & Medical Reports by Ontario Health at Home Case Manager Nutrition GCC and Ontario Health at Home Referrals as above and GCC as above and GCC as above and GCC Occupational therapy Grandview Children's Centre qualified therapist Admission Criteria Admission Committee 1 year placement - monthly and annual review by Therapy Team GCC review, Case Conference, Review by Medical Director; could involve an outside assessment.
+Physiotherapy as above as above as above as above as above Speech and language therapy as above as above as above as above as above Speech correction and remediation as above as above as above as above as above Administering of prescribed medications Grandview School - Early Childhood Educators, educational assistants Prescription and parental signature Principal Doctor GRANDVIEW SCHOOL principal Catheterization as above Medical Medical Medical Ontario Health at Home and principal Suctioning (shallow) as above Medical Medical Medical as above Lifting and positioning as above Physio /Occupational Therapists Therapists Therapists GCC clinical coordinator/GRANDVIE W SCHOOL principal Assistance with mobility as above as above as above as above as above Feeding as above Therapists / Medical Therapists / Medical as above/Medical as above Toileting as above Therapy/School Team Therapy/School Team Therapy/School Team as above